llu258/Timekeeper/README.md

 # Timekeeper
-This is the timekeeper Java program that we made using the Netbeans App.
+This is the timekeeper Java program utilizing Netbeans application.

-##About the program:
+## About the program:

-This timekeeper program we build was widely used in schools, offices, factories, and other professional buildings.
+This timekeeper program build was widely used in establishments with turnstile (get in and out) such as schools, offices, factories, and other professional buildings.

-The program used an identification system (ID) thus whenever we scan our ID the program will record the following:
+The program used an identification system thus whenever we scan our ID the program will record the following:
 - picture of the ID
 - your name
 - date
-- time of entering the establishment
+- timestamp

 ![img_0107-1](https://github.com/user-attachments/assets/2590f87a-1f70-4f2d-a40e-d23fa1391ae2)

-##Into the program:
+## Into the program:

-N O T E :
+To simulate the timekeeper program, you will need a barcode scanner for identification purposes.
+Input: ID Barcode
+Output: The record logs of the ff:
 - jTextfield1 – Student Number / ID Number
 - jTextfield2 – Student Name
 - jTextfield3 – Date
 - jTextfield4 – Time
-- jButton1. – Log in
+- jButton1 – Log in
-- jLabel1. – Picture
+- jLabel1 – Picture
-- jLabel2. – Current Time
+- jLabel2 – Current Time
-- jLabel3. – Current Date
+- jLabel3 – Current Date

-##Reference:
+## Reference:

 About our reference, the program for the cTimeKeeper was made use by using NetBeans App, an application wherein you can code the site for Java Applications.